grd349/PBjam/Examples/example-githubworkflow.rst

 Example Github workflow
 ^^^^^^^^^^^^^^^^^^^^^^^
 This is a simplified set of steps for working with git and GitHub.
+If you are confident in using git and github, feel free to skip this.
+Also, there are of course many ways of accomplishing the same as what we do below, this is just way we use git with PBjam.
+Furthermore, we highly recommend using developer environments like VScode or Pycharm, which have git handling integrated, this is often easier than using git on the commandline.

 There are a lot of steps, but the idea is that parts A, and C only have to be done once, and step B a few times as you work on your code.
 Also, the version control with git and GitHub makes it relatively safe to make changes to the code, so you won’t have to worry about messing things up.

 If you haven't already,  `create a GitHub account <https://github.com/join?source=header-home>`_ and `install git <https://git-scm.com/book/en/v2/Getting-Started-Installing-Git>`_ on your computer.